-I first discovered Clinique Cheek Pops early last year when they released four shades (Plum, Ginger, Peach and Berry Pop).
+I first discovered Clinique Cheek Pop Blush early last year when they released four shades (Plum, Ginger, Peach and Berry Pop).

-I picked up Peach and Plum Pop early on, but with the limited shade range I felt my collection was pretty complete.
+I picked up Peach and Plum Pop early on, but with the limited shade range I am sure my collection of Clinique Cheek Pop Blush is pretty complete.

-Imagine my excitement when I found out that Clinique was to release a whopping 8 additional shades earlier this Spring.
+Imagine my excitement when Clinique was to release a whopping 8 additional shades earlier this Spring.
 As soon as my local Sephora store had them in I went in for a swatch session.

-The product feels very silky to the touch, but it’s not pliable or “bouncy.”
-They are pigmented enough to work for many skin tones but not so pigmented that they are hard to work with.
+The Clinique Cheek Pop Blush feels very silky to the touch, but it’s not pliable or “bouncy.”
+They are pigmented enough to work for many skin tones but not so much that they are hard to work with.